tfluhr/test-project/docs/chapters/desktop-workflow.md

 Microsoft maintains [instructions on how to install WSL on a Windows 10 computer](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We recommend installing WSL 2 with the [latest Ubuntu version is 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1&activetab=pivot:overviewtab), but WSL 1 and any other Linux distribution might work too.
 The instructions assume you will have some familiarity with the Windows command line interface, specifically [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.1).

-We highly recommend following [Microsoft's instructions for a manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-win10) as written, but we also provide an opinionated set of instructions below.
+We highly recommend following [Microsoft's instructions for a manual installation](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) as written.
+If you're on an employer-provided computer, you might not have access to Windows Insider Program, so the "Simplified Installation" might not be available to you.
+We also provide an opinionated set of instructions below.

 ### Installing Windows Subsystem for Linux (WSL) with Ubuntu